-A group can choose to apply for a Copper Basin Moose CSH permit, a Copper Basin Caribou CSH permit, or both.
 A community or group may possess only one Copper Basin Moose CSH Group/Community permit at any given time and group members may subscribe to only one Copper Basin Moose CSH group at a time.
 These groups may select, from their group members, individual hunters who may possess hunting expertise to harvest wildlife resources on behalf of the community or group.